opengauss-mirror/docs/content/en/docs/UpgradeGuide/before-you-start.md

 You can determine whether to upgrade the existing system based on the new features provided by the openGauss and the current database status.

 Currently, in-place upgrade and gray upgrade are supported.
 The upgrade modes are classified into major version upgrade and minor version upgrade.
+If the version number remains the same, upgrade is a small version; otherwise, upgrade is a large version.

 After you select an upgrade mode, the system automatically determines and selects a proper upgrade policy.